 We welcome re-applicants and appreciate your continued interest in Carnegie Mellon Silicon Valley.
 If you applied within two years, we will have your original application on file, and any components you submitted previously, including your transcripts, GRE or GMAT test scores, and recommendation letters.
 As a re-applicant, you will need to submit the following:

 - An updated application

 - Any new test score reports for the GRE or GMAT

 - Any new transcripts for classes or degrees you may have received

 - An updated resume

 The application fee is waived for re-applicants.
-Please keep in mind that, in general, the quality of the applicant pools increases each year, so it will be to your advantage to update your application with your most recent accomplishments.
+Please keep in mind that, in general, the quality of the applicant pool increases each year, so it will be to your advantage to update your application with your most recent accomplishments.